GiorgioMB/UniversityProjects/Course Related Projects/Stochastic Processes/README.md

 ## Using the Material

-Feel free to cite, adapt, or extend the material, feel free to contact me for the TeX sources.
+Feel free to cite, adapt, or extend the material and also to contact me for the TeX sources.[^1]

+[^1]: As of **6 September 2025**, I identified and corrected several minor notational slip-ups in the original version of these slides.
+The current repository reflects the corrected notation.